GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mandel/Example.rst

 Description of the case
 ------------------------------------------------------------------

-We simulate the consolidation of a poroelastic slab between two rigid and impermeable plates subjected to a constant normal force, as shown below.
+We simulate the consolidation of a poroelastic slab between two rigid and impermeable plates subjected to a constant normal force.
 The slab is assumed to be fully saturated, homogeneous, isotropic, and infinitely long in the y-direction.
-Upon force load (a force per unit length in the y-direction), a compressive stress is uniformly applied in the vertical direction and leads to the change of pore pressure and mechanical deformation of the sample, which evolve with time due to fluid diffusion and coupling effect.
-For verification purposes, a plane strain deformation and lateral drainage without confinement are considered in this numerical model.
-Regarding symmetry, only a quarter of the computational domain in the x-z plane is modeled.
+We apply a uniform compressive load in the vertical direction.
+This force leads to a change of pore pressure and mechanical deformations of the sample, evolving with time due to fluid diffusion and coupling effects.
+The numerical model represents a plane strain deformation and lateral drainage without confinement, showing only a quarter of the computational domain in the x-z plane (the rest follows by symmetry).

 .. _problemSketchFig:
 .. figure:: sketch.png